Modernly designed attic bathroom in Hartington

 Newhaven, Youlgreave, Alport, Bakewell, Northwood, Bellevue, Ashbourne, Darley Dale, Compton, Pilsley

 The average expenses for Velux attic conversions are £15-20 thousand.
 For a conversion with a dormer, the price range is generally £30-60 thousand.
 A hip-to-gable conversion will change the shape of your roofing and will generally cost ₤40,000-₤65,000.
-The most expensive alternative is a Mansard loft conversion.
+The most expensive choice is a Mansard loft conversion.
 This will change the whole shape of your roofing and will generally cost 45,000-70,000 pounds.

 Bathroom in the attic in Hartington